annotation/text-fabric/docs/Api/App.md

             Beware of putting to much in `noneValues`.
             The contents of `noneValues` affect the display of all features, not only the custom features.

+    ??? info "prettyTypes=False"
+        indicates whether node types should always be displayed in pretty displays.
+        The node type of slot nodes is never displayed.

+    ??? info "showChunks=False"
+        The corpus data may contain nodes that represent discontinuous pieces of text.
+        Some corpora also offer node types that represent all continuous chunks of those nodes.
+        By default, the advanced API, will
+        show those chunks with the original nodes wrapped around them, with dotted borders indicating the discontinuities..
+        When pretty-displaying such structures, the display of the chunks themselves can be reduced, because they tend to make displays unwieldy.

+    ??? info "showFeatures=True"
+        indicates whether pretty displays should show relevant features and their values.

+    ??? info "showGraphics=True"
+        indicates whether plain and pretty displays should include associated graphic elements, provided the corpus offers those elements, and the advanced API has found a way to locate those elements.

     ??? info "start=None"
         `start` is the starting point for displaying the iterable of results.